-IMPC IMPORTANT: PLEASE READ THE FOLLOWING NOTES BEFORE COMPLETING THIS FORM: This form must be completed for ALL changes involving degree program requirements/procedures.
+IMP ORTANT: PLEASE REA D TH IE F OLLOWING NOTES BEF FORE E COMPLETING THIS FORM: 1.
+This form must be completed for ALL changes involving degree program requirements/procedures.
 All sections of this form must be completed.
-An electronic version of this form (must be in MS WORD not PDF) should be emailed to the Assistant Secretary, School of Graduate Studies (cbryce@mcmaster.ca).
-A representative from the department is required to attend the Faculty Curriculum and Policy Committee meeting during which this recommendation for change in graduate curriculum will be discussed.
-DEPARTMEN NT Walter G. Booth School of Engineering Practice NAME OF PROGRAM a PLAN and Master of Engineering and Public Policy DEGREE E M.Eng NATUR E OF RE COM MENDA ATION (PLEASE CHE CK APF PROPRIATE BOX) Is this change a result of an IQAP review? □ Yes ⊠ No CREATION OF NEW MILESTONE CHANGE IN ADMISSION REQUIREMENTS CHANGE IN COMPREHENSIVE EXAMINATION PROCEDURE CHANGE IN CHANGE IN CHANGE IN CHANGE IN CHANGE IN REQUIREMENTS CHANGE IN THE DESCRIPTION OF A SECTION IN THE GRADUATE CALENDAR EXPLAIN: OTHER X EXPLAIN: CHANGES Change Program Requirements
+2. An electronic version of this form (must be in MS WORD not PDF) should be emailed to the Assistant Secretary, School of Graduate Studies (cbryce@mcmaster.ca). quired to attend the Fac change in graduate curric Curriculum and Policy Committee will be discussed.
+DEPARTME NT Computi ing and d Sof twar е NAME OF PROGRAM & PLAN Master o ster of Engineering in Computing and Software DEGREE Master of Engineering NATURE OF RECOMMENDATION (PLEASE CHECK APPROPRIATE BOX) Is this change a result of an IQAP review? ☑ Yes ☐ No CREATION OF NEW MILESTONE ☐ CHANGE IN ADMISSION REQUIREMENTS СО MPR EE IN REHENSIVE NATION PROCEDURE CHANGE IN COURSE REQUIREMENTS x CHANGE IN THE DESCRIPTION OF A SECTION IN THE GRADUATE CALENDAR x EXPLAIN: Dept. of Computing and Software haas previously 4 M.Eng. degree programs.
+The proposed change merges them into a single M.Eng. degree program to streamline the process and allow diversification of our graduate curriculum that was previously restrictive due to the need to meet the (different) course requirements of each of the programs.
+OTHER CHANGES EXF PLAIN: